-Valuations of council dwellings are based on beacon values calculated by the District Valuer with valuations of other land and buildings carried out by RICS qualified valuers.
+All valuations of land and buildings are carried out by RICS qualified valuers, with the exception of valuations of council dwellings which are based on beacon values calculated by the District Valuer.
 Both valuations are in accordance with the methodologies and bases of estimation as set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).